R : Keep / Drop Columns from Data Frame

 R Function : Keep / Drop Column Function

-The following program automates keeping or dropping columns from a data frame.
+The following program automates selecting or deleting columns from a data frame.

 KeepDrop = function(data=df,cols="var",newdata=df2,drop=1) {